Copa Libertadores: Match ball

-Nike supplies the official match ball since 2003, as they do for all other CONMEBOL competitions.
-As of 2022, the current match ball for the Copa Libertadores is the Nike Flight.
+German company Puma supplies the official match ball since 2024, as they do for all other CONMEBOL competitions.
+This partnership ended CONMEBOL's previous 20-year tenure with Nike.

-The Flight model was introduced in 2020 in replacement of the "Merlin" by the same manufacturer.
-A different version of the Flight had been used during the 2021 Copa América.
+Puma Cumbre is the official match ball of the 2024 edition of both Copa Libertadores and Copa Sudamericana.

 Records and statistics

 The data below does not include the 1948 South American Championship of Champions, as it is not listed by Conmebol either as a Copa Libertadores edition or as an official competition.
 However, at least in the years 1996/1997, Conmebol entitled equal status to both Copa Libertadores and the 1948 tournament, in that the 1948 champion club (CR Vasco da Gama) was allowed to participate in Supercopa Libertadores, a Conmebol official competition that allowed participation for former Libertadores champions only (for example, not admitting participation for champions of other Conmebol official competitions, such as Copa CONMEBOL).